HugoGEORGET/lddm-search/README.md

 _This project was generated with [create-instantsearch-app](https://github.com/algolia/create-instantsearch-app) by [Algolia](https://algolia.com)._

+This application allow you to search the tracks that were played in the french VGM podcast Les Démons du MIDI.

 ## Get started

 To run this project locally, install the dependencies and run the local server: